 - Collection Notification - Positive, Neutral, Negative

 - Court Action Notification - Positive, Neutral, Negative

 - Financial Change - notification of changes

 - Public Filing Notification - Positive, Neutral, Negative

 - Score Change - Positive, Neutral, Negative

 - Shareholder Change - notification of changes

-Alerts that you receive on credit monitoring will notify you of a 'change' and if you require specific details on this, you can purchase comprehensive credit report for a fee of $45+GST per request.
+Alerts that you receive on credit monitoring will notify you of a 'change' and if you require specific details on this, you can access basic credit reports based off your Credit Insights plan.
+Alternatively, you can purchase a comprehensive credit report for a fee of $45+GST per request.

 What credit monitoring alerts mean?